yvbbrjdr/Tesseract/README.md

-#Tesseract
+# Tesseract
+## Subverting every voice chat existing.
-The project file is for Linux and edit it yourself to adjust to Windows.
+### Important: The project file is for Linux and edit it yourself to adjust to Windows.